JUDEELRICA/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Wrote a script that reverses its input
+Wrote a script that displays all users and their home directories and sorted by users